testtestProblem/HotTab__Win10/README.md

 # Monitor key code
 * About hook
 Hook can monitor thread.
 There are two part hook, one is local, another is global.
-When setting hook need to do three part, one is install hook, another is install hook, the other is goto next hook.
+When setting hook need to do three part, one is install hook, another is make hook function, the other is goto next hook.
 ```C#
 [DllImport("user32.dll", CharSet = CharSet.Auto, SetLastError = true)]
         private static extern IntPtr SetWindowsHookEx(int idHook,